DBuzz20/Support-Vector-Machines-Project/README.md

 Master's degree course in "Business Intelligence and Analytics" (Management engineering's curricula).

 ## Project Description
-The project, developed in `Python`, involves the implementation of various approaches and techniques regarding `Support Vector Machines` in machine learning.
+The project, developed in `Python`, involves the implementation of various approaches and techniques regarding `Support Vector Machines` in machine learning, putting particular emphasis on the optimization side of the developement.

 The 4 implementations of the project required developing concepts like: Dual SVM, gradient method, grid search (with kfold cross validation), SVM light and worker's selection, Sequential Minimal Optimization with Most violating pair, multi-class SVM ecc.